trend206/dsp3/README.md

 ======
 A Python 3 compatible SDK for Trend Micro's Deep Security platform.

-NOTE: This is a very initial commit and not reccomended for use as of yet.
+NOTE: This is a very initial commit and not recommended for use as of yet.

 ## Usage